miltonorlando/C/Notes/README.md

 - The memory used for its code is smaller than for other languages.
 - Good to use when a non-deterministic call to the garbage collector cannot be afforded.
 - Arbitrary memory address access and pointer arithmetic is an important feature that makes C a perfect fit for system programming (operating systems and embedded systems).

+# Table of Contents

+0. Getting Started with an IDE